CLI

 dotagents remove find-bugsdotagents remove getsentry/skills -ydotagents sync

-Section titled “dotagents sync”dotagents syncReconcile project state without network access.
-Adopts local orphaned skills, prunes stale managed skills removed from config, regenerates gitignore, and repairs symlinks plus MCP/hook configs.
+Section titled “dotagents sync”dotagents syncReconcile the selected scope without network access.
+Adopts local orphaned skills, prunes stale managed skills, subagents, and plugins removed from config, and repairs symlinks plus MCP, hook, subagent, and plugin configs.
+Project scope also regenerates managed gitignore state.
 Reports issues as warnings or errors.

 dotagents mcp add